PinakGupta/mern-estate/README.md

 # EstateEase

 EstateEase is a comprehensive real estate platform built with the MERN stack, designed to simplify the process of buying, selling, renting, and leasing properties.
-Whether you're looking for a household or commercial property, EstateEase provides an intuitive and efficient solution.
+Whether you're looking for a household or commercial property, EstateEase provides you an intuitive and efficient solution.

 ## Features